Auragami/WavFix/README.md

 The arguments can simply be added to the end of the command that runs the build script.

 - `-v` - Sources the Python standard libraries from your virtual environment instead of the system libraries.
-- `-c` - Builds the virtual environment using Conda instead of Python (should be accompanied by the `-v` argument).
+- `-c` - Builds the virtual environment using Conda instead of Python.
 - `-f` - Builds the application using cx_Freeze instead of PyInstaller (not recommended).

 *If you execute the build script with a virtual environment active, that environment will be used instead of creating a new one.*